 • To get the best performance of a disk after cloning, it's suggested to transfer Windows 10 to NVMe.
 Because it has the fastest transfer speed.

-• To clone Windows 10 to bootable USB, you just need to replace HDD or SSD with bootable USB.
+• To clone Windows 10 to a bootable USB, you just need to connect a USB drive and choose it as the destination disk.

-1. Swap the old hard disk and cloned drive.
+1. Shut down your computer completely.
+Switch the old hard disk and cloned drive.

 2. Restart your computer and press “F2” or “ESC” key to enter BIOS.

-3. set the new hard drive as default boot option, then save changes and exit this window.
-After that, it will boot from the cloned hard drive automatically.
-If not, please check possible factors, such as, disk firmware, and then try again later.
+3. Go to the Boot tab and set the new hard drive as the default boot option, then save changes and exit this window.

-If you do an in-depth search about how to make bootable clone Windows 10 online, you may find there are many examples of cloned disk won't boot.
-So, you may have some concerns and want to know how to make SSD bootable after clone in Windows 10.
-Here, I’ll show you the clear answer.
+If you do an in-depth search about how to make bootable clone of Windows 10 online, you may find there are many examples of cloned disk won't boot.
+If you are experiencing this issue, check the following items:

 Wrapping things up